 BUTLER

 Butler is a chocolate palomino mustang we saved at Eugene auction.
-The only thing they listed about him was that he had been used as a packhorse and the several photos that came with him show him healthy and well taken care of, so we don't understand why he ended up at auction with a kill buyer being the only other person bidding on him.
+The only thing they listed about him was that he had been used as a packhorse and the several photos that came with him show he was healthy and well taken care of, so we don't understand why he ended up at auction with a kill buyer being the only other person bidding on him.
 Butler is a sweet and loving horse who is really enjoying his freedom and new friends on the ranch.

 It is hard to believe that anybody knowingly sends a loyal and good horse to auction knowing the fate that most probably befalls them.
 We try as much as possible to catch mustangs at auction where they often sell for as little as two hundred dollars to kill buyers, who then immediately list them on their sites between 400 to up to 1200 dollars to cash in on them, or if they can't then they just ship them straight to slaughter and sell them by the pound for their meat for people in Europe and Asia to eat.
 Luckily Butler never had to see the inside of a trailer to the kill pen or make that trip to Canada.

-Mustangs & Burros Need Your Help
+American Mustangs and Burros Need Your Help!

 In addition to supporting our work by donating, becoming a patron on Patreon, or sponsoring a Skydog, there are several important pieces of legislation to protect American equines currently moving through Congress.
 It only takes a few minutes to contact your Rep and Senators and urge them to support these bills: